shanewhi/world-energy-data/README.md

 Instructions (code below is within single quotes) -
 1. Choose a country to profile from those listed in the Energy Institute's data listed above.
-2. Edit line 75 of world_energy_data.py (first line of code) to include the country, where Country_Name is an exact duplicate of the name of the country selected in (1).
+2. Edit line 75 of world_energy_data.py (first line of code) to include the country name, as an exact duplicate of the name selected in (1).
 3. Browse one of the IEA JSON files listed in (4) above to identify the IEA's equivalent country name.
-4. If the IEA version of Country_Name differs, edit countries.iea_country_name() to translate Country_Name to the IEA equivalent.
+4. If the IEA version differs, edit countries.iea_country_name() to translate the country name to the IEA equivalent.
 5. Save all, and in a terminal, enter the command 'python3 world_energy_data.py'
-6. Folders will be created named 'charts CO2' for global CO2 charts (generated on each execution), and 'charts Country_Name' for national, or World, energy charts.
+6. Folders will be created named 'charts CO2' for global CO2 charts (generated on each execution), and 'charts country_name' for national, or World energy charts.
 7. If need be, edit flags in user_globals.py to suit user preferences.

 Written by Shane White, whitesha@protonmail.com, using Python v3.12.2